{\lambda}-SecAgg: Partial Vector Freezing for Lightweight Secure Aggregation in Federated Learning: Evaluation

-\textbf{$\bm{\lambda}$. } We conduct experiments to analyze the variation in the acceleration effect of \sysname\ on all baselines under different $\lambda$ values, as depicted in Fig. \ref{fig:lambda}. \sysname\ exhibits a more pronounced acceleration effect for participants with substantial original computational overhead, such as PPDL users.
-For certain SAP like EffiAgg, the improvement factor of the server can reach up to $1000\times$.
-As $\lambda$ increases, the improvement factor of \sysname\ gradually stabilizes and may experience a slight decline in certain SAP.
-This trend emerges because when $\lambda$ becomes sufficiently large, the primary computational overhead in secure aggregation shifts from per-entry processing to vector-independent computations like secret sharing.
+\textbf{$\bm{\lambda}$. } We conduct experiments to analyze the variation in the acceleration effect of \sysname\ on all baselines under different $\lambda$ values, as depicted in Figure \ref{fig:lambda}. \sysname\ exhibits a more pronounced acceleration effect for participants with substantial original computational overhead, such as PPDL users.
+For certain SAPs like EffiAgg, the improvement factor of $\mathcal{S}$ can reach up to $1000\times$.
+As $\lambda$ increases, the improvement factor of \sysname\ gradually stabilizes and may experience a slight decline in certain SAPs.
+This trend emerges because when $\lambda$ becomes sufficiently large, the primary computational overhead in secure aggregation shifts from \textbf{masking-related} overhead to \textbf{interaction-related} overhead like secret sharing.
 It's worth noting that when $\lambda$ reaches a certain threshold, for certain entities with relatively low primary computational load, such as users in NIVP-DS and servers in LPPFedL, integrating \sysname\ may increase their computational overhead (improvement factor less than $1$).
 This occurs because the computation cost incurred by the linear transformation in \sysname\ becomes notable.
-Nevertheless, the gains from \sysname\ for the servers in NIVP-DS and users in LPPFedL remain enticing, rendering the cost of the \sysname\ linear transformation negligible.
+But the gains from \sysname\ for the servers in NIVP-DS and users in LPPFedL remain enticing, rendering the cost of the \sysname\ linear transformation negligible.

-$\bm{\delta}$.
-The integration of \sysname\ with the $\delta$-security extension reduces the entries of vectors involved in secure aggregation to $\frac{\delta + 1}{\lambda}(\delta < \lambda -1)$ of their original size.
-Fig. \ref{fig:delta} demonstrates the impact of increasing $\delta$ on the effectiveness of \sysname\ when $\lambda=100$.
-It showcases incorporating the $\delta$-security extension does diminish the improvement factor.
-However, even when $\delta=0.1\lambda$, \sysname\ still yields an acceleration gain of $10\times$ along with communication improvements exceeding $5\times$.
+\textbf{Disrupting Variables Extension. } We focus on the impact of DVE on the model's performance in this part.
+In the 32-bit input space, $\epsilon$ in \cref{eq:sigma} is set to 8783.
+And we explore the impact of DVE on model performance in two practical tasks: \textbf{(i) Image classification}, with LeNet model and MNIST dataset; \textbf{(ii) Movie recommendation}, using FedMF~\cite{chai2020secure} model with the item embedding size of 32, i.e. 118,592 parameters in total, and ML-1M~\cite{harper2015movielens} dataset.
+As shown in Figure~\ref{fig:dp}, the impact of using PracAgg integrated with DVE on model performance is negligible.